 - South Park had an episode based around player killing in World of Warcraft, where one player had managed to go past the rules and was using it to oppress all the other players.

-- It exists in Sword Art Online and some of these incidents is due to the perpetrators not believing that killing another player would also kill them in real life.
+- It exists in Sword Art Online and some of these incidents are due to the perpetrators not believing that killing another player would also kill them in real life.
 Or in some cases, not caring.
 Though its noted that during the first year, despite there being around 1000 players choosing to become bandits in SAO, there was never a single incident of player killing.
 Though there's an entire guild dedicated to it.

 - Log Horizon shares similarities with SAO, but player death isn't permanent, although they do lose some items upon dying before being resurrected at a cathedral in a nearby city.
 Unfortunately, this also caused some players to resort to this trope because they're either bored, or For the Evulz.